prometheus/proposals/proposals/2024-04-09_remote-write-20.md

 The section stating potential alternatives we considered, not mentioned in "How" section.

-1. Deprecate remotw re, double down on the OTLP protocol support in Prometheus
+1. Deprecate remote write, double down on the OTLP protocol support in Prometheus

-TBD
+Not explored much, OTLP is designed to support multiple telemetry signal types while remote write is optimized to handle metrics data only.

 1. Use gRPC for 2.0